 “Poison is in everything, and no thing is without poison.
 The dosage makes it either a poison or a remedy.”
 Paracelsus 1493 – 1541

-When patients or potential patients seek my advice about root canal treatment, my position regarding this subject is in keeping with our practice mission of patient education - I recommend that they read this article prior to our consultation so that we can have an informed conversation.
-We refer them to scientifically-based informational sources (footnoted references and supportive information below) to help them decide whether or not root canal treatment or removing a tooth that has had a root canal treatment might be suited for them, based upon their particular circumstances.
+When patients or potential patients seek my advice about root canal treatment, my position regarding this subject is in keeping with our practice mission of patient education – I recommend that they read this article prior to our consultation so that we can have an informed conversation.
+We refer them to scientifically-based informational sources (supportive information below: references 1 – 7) to help them decide whether or not having a root canal treatment or removing a tooth that has had a root canal treatment might be suited for them, based upon their particular circumstances.

 Factors Surrounding Potential Root Canal Treatment

 Root canal treatments are available as an alternate to extraction to “save” a tooth whose inner nerve (pulp) has become diseased from tooth decay; trauma from aggressive grinding away of tooth structure during a repair process; multiple tooth repairs over time; or a tooth fracture involving the pulp.
 The pain/swelling can manifest immediately after a deep filling or crown procedure, or some time afterwards.
 In fact, pulp tissue can die within a tooth that has been repaired years earlier – with or without pain.

 The most frequently root-canalled teeth are those that have been ground down (shaped) for full crowns.
 I rarely perform this type of procedure because it requires the removal of much healthy tooth structure which traumatizes the pulp more than any other type of tooth repair.
 This is especially true with teeth that have been repaired multiple times in the past – the crown procedure now “adding insult to injury.”